CUBoulder-2019Sp-IML4HCI/Final-Magic-Elevator-Funck-Polson/final_report.md

  - Change the voice incantations during runtime
  - Coordinate with fellow magicians to magically call the elevator in an agreed-upon direction

-## Risk to Failure
+## Risks to Failure
-In the project proposal it was anticipated that a not granted allowance to work on the elevator would bring the whole project to a halt.
+In the project proposal, it was anticipated that a lack of permission to work on the elevator would bring the whole project to a halt.
 Luckily, this was not the case.
-During the runtime of the project, the preliminary chosen solenoid hardware did not deliver the required force, even in the second iteration.
-Without working hardware nor the ability to replace the springloaded buttons on the elevator, the project was at risk to failure.
-With the help of professor Shapiro and PhD student Kailey Shara the solenoids were replaced by one LEGO Mindstorm motor.
-In combination with a laser-cut panel and 3M dual lock tape an apparatus could be built that has enough force to push elevator buttons while sticking to the elevator terminal as required.
-Unfortunately, the iterations through hardware took longer than anticipated leading to the dropping of some features.
-This will be discussed in the following section
+Early on in the project, the preliminarily chosen solenoid hardware did not deliver the required force, even in the second iteration.
+Without working hardware nor the ability to replace the spring-loaded buttons on the elevator, the project was at risk of failing.
+With the help of professor Shapiro and PhD student Kailey Shara, the solenoids were replaced by one LEGO Mindstorms motor.
+In combination with a laser-cut acrylic panel and 3M dual lock tape, an apparatus was built that has enough force to push elevator buttons while sticking to the elevator terminal as required.
+Unfortunately, iterating through hardware took longer than anticipated, so some features had to be dropped in order to save time.
+This is discussed in the following section.

 ## Dropped Features
 - Instead of three magicians (elevator riders), only two are interacting with this version of the magic elevator.
 This saves the time to develop a voting mechanism and a more sophisticated, probably confusing training mode
 - The interaction inside the elevator has been dropped for simplicity reasons.
 Pressing up to four buttons inside the elevator would have required more motors and/or gears and a larger LEGO platform.
 Whereas it would have expanded the user experience, no new machine learning element would have been added.

+## Ethical considerations
+TBD